Sweet Heat Beef Jerky

 1 teaspoon salt

-• In a mixing bowl, whisk together the soy sauce, Worcestershire sauce, ketchup, Dijon mustard, brown sugar, smoked paprika, chili powder, cayenne, garlic powder, onion powder, and salt until the sugar dissolves.
+In a large bowl, whisk together ½ cup soy sauce, ¼ cup Worcestershire sauce, ¼ cup ketchup, 4 teaspoons Dijon mustard, 6 tablespoons light brown sugar, 4 teaspoons smoked paprika, 1 tablespoon chili powder, 1 tablespoon cayenne pepper, 1 teaspoon garlic powder, 1 teaspoon onion powder, and 1 teaspoon salt until well combined.

-• Store in an airtight container at room temperature for up to 1 week, refrigerate for 2–3 weeks, or freeze for longer storage.
+Let the jerky cool completely before storing.
+Keep in an airtight container in the refrigerator for up to 2 weeks, or freeze for longer storage.